microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/command/command.md

 Command flags help define additional properties on your commands that are used at runtime to define special behaviors that your command can have.
 The flags that are currently supported are:

-- `Microsoft.VisualStudio.RpcContracts.Commands.CommandFlags.CanToggle` - Indicates that the `IsChecked` property of the command can change so that screen readers can announce the command properly.
+- `CanToggle` - Indicates that the `IsChecked` property of the command can change so that screen readers can announce the command properly.
 Functionally, it ensures that the automation property `IsTogglePatternAvailable` return true for the UI element.
-- `Microsoft.VisualStudio.RpcContracts.Commands.CommandFlags.CanSelect` - Indicates that the `IsChecked` property of the command can change so that screen readers can announce the command properly.
+- `CanSelect` - Indicates that the `IsChecked` property of the command can change so that screen readers can announce the command properly.
 Functionally, it ensures that the automation property `IsSelectionPatternAvailable` return true for the UI element.

 ### Localizing a command